At a Glance

 Before you can buy a CPAP machine, you’ll need a prescription from a licensed healthcare provider.
 A CPAP prescription includes the information needed to ensure you receive the right equipment and therapy settings for your sleep apnea treatment.
 While the exact details can vary, most prescriptions include:

-• Provider information: Including the prescribing doctor’s name, signature, and date
+- Provider information: Including the prescribing doctor’s name and identifier (like their license number), signature, and date

 4. Check With Your Insurance